ACS106129/htb_practice/previse/README.md

 - Only need one to change to pwn the root

-- Move to m4lwhere home
+- Move to m4lwhere home, open port to attacker side

+### Victim open port

 - Gzip approach